21 Cost Saving Tips:

-If you’re good with computers and formatting things, you can save a ton of money on invitations, thank you cards and ceremony programs.
+If you’re on a very tight budget and you’re good with computers and formatting things, you can save a ton of money on items like thank you cards and ceremony programs.
 Nearly all brides planning their destination weddings on a budget have gone the do-it-yourself route.
 Enlist the help of friends if you’re not the DIY type.
-Get Free Luggage Tag Save-the-date Templates

 If you choose a venue with a stunning backdrop, you won’t need to break the bank trying to cover it up with expensive flowers and decoration.
 Nearly all destination weddings on a budget take advantage of their setting’s natural beauty.

-Flowers can eat a up a big chunk of your budget.
-Consider less expensive centerpieces like shells and sand or fruit centerpieces (oranges, lime, or green apples).
+Flowers can eat up a big chunk of your budget.
+Consider less expensive centerpieces like shells and sand or fruit centerpieces (pineapple, oranges, lime, or green apples).
 These options can look just as stunning and are way more unique than pricey roses or orchids.

 I was surprised to see how much more we were getting charged for liquor and corking fees just for the champagne toast.
 Since we were in Mexico, we decided to have a little fun and opted to toast with tequila shots instead.

-Don’t ever buy something the first time you see it.
-Scour the internet for a better deal on the same item or something very similar.
+Unless it’s something very unique and you absolutely love it, don’t buy something the first time you see it.
+Scour the internet for a better deal on the same item.
 Do a search and you’d be surprised to see that another retailer might offer a much better deal.

-Instead of hiring a DJ, create separate ipod playlists for the cocktails, dinner, and the reception.
+Instead of hiring a DJ, create separate playlists on your laptop/phone for the cocktails, dinner, and reception.
 Plug it into the venue’s sound system and put a trusted friend in charge of switching between playlists at the appropriate times.
-Not only will you save money, you’ll also be in control of what you want to hear on your big day.
+Not only will you save money, but you’ll also be in control of what you want to listen to on your big day.